Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/02-Intro-to-JS/README.md

 ## Schedule

-1. Learning Objectives
+1. Learning Objectives (5 minutes)
-1. Activity: JS Jeopardy
+1. Warm-Up: Observations (5 minutes)
-1. JavaScript fundamentals
+1. JavaScript Fundamentals & Arrow Functions (20 minutes)
+1. Activity: Pair Programming (15 minutes)
-1. BREAK
+1. BREAK (10 minutes)
+1. Intro to Promises (20 minutes)
-1. Work Time: Codecademy JS
+1. Work Time: Codecademy JS (30 minutes)
 1. Wrap-Up

 ## Learning Objectives

 By the end of this lesson, students will be able to...

-1. Recall basic JavaScript constructs such as functions, conditionals, loops, and objects.
+1. Use basic JavaScript constructs such as functions, conditionals, loops, and objects.
-1. (Optional) Recall ES6 JavaScript constructs such as arrow functions, etc.
+1. Read, understand, and use arrow functions to write shorter, more concise code.
 1. Compare and contrast JavaScript code with Python.

-## Submit Homework

-Go to your [Gradescope](https://gradescope.com) account and submit your GIF Search project.
-It will be graded on completion only.

-## Warm-Up Breakout: Observations
+## Warm-Up: Observations

 List 3 things that are different in JavaScript than what you are used to in Python.
 Submit your list in the Zoom chat.